maphew/zadam-trilium-wiki/Search.md

 Trilium supports searching in notes.
 There are several ways to search notes:

+* local search - searches within currently displayed note.
+Press `CTRL-F` to open the search dialog.
+In server version this is handled by the browser, in desktop (electron) version there's a separate dialog.

 * full text search - search in text and [[code note|code notes]] content.
 Since this is implemented as a database search, this works only for not protected notes (doesn't matter if you're in protected session or not)

 * [[attribute|Attributes]] search - you can e.g. search for notes having certain label - see *Attribute query syntax* below.